The current status of Simferopol and Crimea

 It was not recognized internationally.
 This event is widely regarded as the annexation of Crimea by Russia.
 Ukraine considers Crimea as its territory temporarily occupied by Russia.

-First settlements on the territory of present day Simferopol were formed in prehistoric times, Napels-Scythian is the most famous among ancient ancestors of the city.
+The first settlements on the territory of present day Simferopol appeared in prehistoric times.
+Napels-Scythian is the most famous among ancient ancestors of the city.

-It was the capital of late Scythian state formed in the 3rd century B.C. and presumably destroyed by Goths in the 3rd century A.D.
+It was the capital of the late Scythian state formed in the 3rd century B.C. and presumably destroyed by the Goths in the 3rd century A.D.

-There was no large town on this territory in early medieval epoch.
+There was no large town on this territory in the early Middle Ages.

-The Old Town differs in its design with narrow and crooked streets - typical for oriental towns.
+The Old Town has narrow and crooked streets - typical for oriental towns.